openhab/openhab-addons/bundles/org.openhab.binding.dwdunwetter/README.md

 ### Cell ID
 <!-- See page 10-13 (in German) of https://www.dwd.de/DE/wetter/warnungen_aktuell/objekt_einbindung/einbindung_karten_geodienste.pdf?__blob=publicationFile&v=14 for Cell ID documentation. -->
 Use [this list](https://www.dwd.de/DE/leistungen/opendata/help/warnungen/cap_warncellids_csv.csv) of valid IDs, please notice that **only IDs starting with an eight (8) and nine digits are supported** by this binding.
-Execept Berlin, where the ID starting with seven (7) of the city's districts are used.
+Exeception for Berlin, where the ID of the city's districts are used.
+Those start with a seven (7).

 Using the percent sign (%) as a wildcard, it is possible to query multiple cells.
 For example, the value `8111%` retrieves all cell IDs that start with `8111`.